Geelong: State politics

+Federal politics

-In federal politics, the House of Representatives seats - the Division of Corio and Division of Corangamite cover the Geelong region.
+In federal politics, the House of Representatives seats – the Division of Corio and Division of Corangamite cover the Geelong region.
 Corio roughly covers the northern half of Geelong and has been a safe Australian Labor Party seat since the 1970s, but was previously the seat of Richard Casey, a leading conservative Cabinet member in the 1930s and later Governor-General, as well as Hubert Opperman, a former cycling champion and a prominent minister in the 1960s.
 It was also the seat of Gordon Scholes, who was Speaker during the Whitlam government.
-Corio is currently held by Deputy Prime Minister Richard Marles.
+Corio has been held by Deputy Prime Minister Richard Marles, first elected in 2007.

 Corangamite, which includes roughly the southern half of Geelong and the Bellarine Peninsula, was traditionally safe for the Liberal Party, but become more marginal in recent years due to demographic changes, and redistributions which led to it including more of suburban Geelong.
 Corangamite had been a safe seat for the Liberal Party and its predecessors from the 1930s through the 2000s.
 Future Prime Minister of Australia James Scullin served one term in this seat in the 1910s.
 It was won by the Australian Labor Party at the 2019 federal election and again in 2022 by Libby Coker where the margin was increased.

 Culture

 Events and festivals

 The Royal Geelong Show is held each year at the Geelong Showgrounds.
 Other events include Pako Festa (held annually in February), Gala Day Parade (annual event that celebrated its 96th year in 2012) and Family Fun Day (held annually as part of the Gala Day celebrations), and the Geelong Heritage Festival that is run by the local branch of the National Trust.
 The Gala Day Parade was axed in 2023.

-Geelong hosts Victoria's only international photographic salon 'VIGEX' every two years.
+Geelong hosts Victoria's only international photographic salon "VIGEX" every two years.
 VIGEX is an acronym for "VIctoria Geelong EXhibition" and the inaugural event was held in 1980.
-The Australian Photographic Society, the world governing body of exhibition photography the International Federation of Photographic Art and the Victorian Association of Photographic Societies are patrons of the biennial photographic salon.
+The Australian Photographic Society, the world governing body of exhibition photography the International Federation of Photographic Art, and the Victorian Association of Photographic Societies are patrons of the biennial photographic salon.

 Geelong's History is preserved through both the Geelong Historical Society, and the associated Geelong Heritage Centre, housed in the regional library building opened in 2015.

 Now defunct, Geelong hosted a digital conference Pivot Summit which was headlined by Apple Co-founder Steve Wozniak in 2017.